vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

     If you attempt to run the script while the appliance is still initializing and you see the following message, wait for a few more minutes, then attempt to run the script again.

     <pre>Appliance services not ready.
 Please wait until vic-appliance-load-docker-images.service has completed.</pre>

+    To track the progress of the initialization, run `watch docker ps -a` and wait for the `vic-machine-server` container to start.

     You can bypass some or all of the following steps by specifying additional optional arguments when you run the upgrade script.
 For information about the arguments that you can specify, see [Specify Command Line Options During Appliance Upgrade](upgrade_appliance.md#upgradeoptions).
 3. Enter the IP address or FQDN of the vCenter Server instance on which you deployed the new appliance.
 4. Enter the Single Sign-On user name and password of a vSphere administrator account.